Sikorsky, Lockheed win $1.28 billion U.S. helicopter deal

 He said the company was heartened by news on Tuesday that the Pentagon had approved the sale of Black Hawk helicopters to Mexico, a deal worth $225 million, and was chasing other orders.

-The Air Force had awarded Boeing Co a contract to build 141 rescue helicopters based on its twin-rotor CH-47 "Chinook" design in 2006, but the deal was protested immediately by the losing bidders - Sikorsky and Lockheed Martin Corp - and later cancelled by then-Defense Secretary Robert Gates.
+The Air Force had awarded Boeing Co (BA.N) a contract to build 141 rescue helicopters based on its twin-rotor CH-47 "Chinook" design in 2006, but the deal was protested immediately by the losing bidders - Sikorsky and Lockheed Martin Corp (LMT.N) - and later canceled by then-Defense Secretary Robert Gates.

-The Air Force restarted the program in 2012, but Boeing, Northrop Grumman Corp and Europe's Airbus later dropped out of the competition, arguing that the Air Force had skewed the requirements to favour Sikorsky's helicopter.
+The Air Force restarted the program in 2012, but Boeing, Northrop Grumman Corp (NOC.N) and Europe's Airbus (AIR.PA) later dropped out of the competition, arguing that the Air Force had skewed the requirements to favor Sikorsky's helicopter.

 (Reporting by Andrea Shalal; Editing by Bill Trott, Grant McCool, Andre Grenon and Leslie Adler)